d-rens/university-setup/README.md

 When setting this property, the script updates the `~/current_course` symlink to point to the current course (configurable in `config.py`) Furthermore, it writes the short course code to `/tmp/current_course`.
-This way, when using polybar[^1], you can add the following to show the current course short code in your panel.
+This way, when using dwmblocks, polybar or most other similar statusbars you can add the script to show the current course short code in your panel.

+##### dwmblocks
+*will arrive shortly*

+##### polybar
 ```ini
 [module/currentcourse]
 interval = 5